 Students must earn 124 credits to graduate, including 81 studio credits and 43 liberal studies credits.
 Liberal study areas and the number of credits required in each are: English & Writing, 12: Art History, 12; Humanities & Sciences, 19.

 FacultyMIAD's faculty consists of more than 100 artists, designers, and scholars.
 Our student faculty ratio is 15 to 1.

 Enrollment740 Students (Includes full-time and part-time, degree-seeking students) 54% Female, 46% Male

 250 Outreach/Special Programs students

-Exceptional student housing is available at Two50Two, MIAD’s residence hall completed in 2014.
-Located directly across the street from MIAD’s main academic building, Two50Two offers apartment-style suites designed and built exclusively for MIAD students.
+Exceptional student housing is available at Two50Two, MIAD’s residence hall.
+Located directly across the street from MIAD’s main academic building, Two50Two offers apartment-style suites exclusively for MIAD students.